Microbial fuel contamination is unfortunately common when storing red diesel (gas oil), white diesel (DERV), biodiesel and heating oil (kerosene).

 Common microbial fuel contamination symptoms

-First and foremost, to avoid expensive issues it’s important to be aware of the common fuel contamination symptoms so you can identify them before the problem becomes irreparable.
+First and foremost, to avoid expensive issues it’s important to be aware of the common diesel contamination symptoms so you can identify them before the problem becomes irreparable.

 Fuel should ideally be a clear and bright substance.
 It’s important to look out for the following signs which will indicate a significant level of contamination: